B. Mutlu Sumer

 B. Mutlu Sumer (born 15 November 1945) is a Turkish scientist and engineer known for his studies on seabed and structure interaction including scour and soil liquefaction, as well as turbulence in coastal and civil engineering.
 He was previously Professor at the Technical University of Denmark (Department of Mechanical Engineering, Section for Fluid Mechanics, Coastal and Maritime Engineering) until he retired in 2015.
 He held a Professor-Emeritus position between June 2015 and June 2017 at the same university.
 He was Professor of Hydraulics at Istanbul Technical University before he moved to Denmark in 1984.
-B. Mutlu Sumer relocated to Turkey, his native country, in 2016 and founded a consultancy and research company, BM SUMER Consultancy & Research, affiliated with Istanbul Technical University.
+B. Mutlu Sumer relocated to Turkey, his native country, in 2016 and, together with Professor Özgür Kirca, founded a consultancy and research company, BM SUMER Consultancy & Research, affiliated with Istanbul Technical University.

 Education

 He graduated with MSc (1967) and PhD (1970) from Istanbul Technical University.
 He was a post-doctoral research fellow at University of Cambridge, UK (1971-1973).

 Research

-His main fields of research are flow around marine structures –scour, liquefaction, hydrodynamic forces, and hydroelastic vibrations– and turbulence and sediment transport.
+His main fields of research are flow around marine structures –scour, liquefaction, hydrodynamic forces, and hydroelastic vibrations– turbulence and sediment transport, and hydrodynamics of sea straits (flow through the Bosphorus and the Golden Horn).